The ultimate goal of the ORIGINS Project is to reduce the rising epidemic of non-communicable diseases through 'a healthy start to life'.

 Deeper understanding of the common early biological pathways that lead to disease.

-The project will establish a major new birth cohort with detailed data and sample collection, including detailed environmental and biological profiling using cutting edge technologies such as metagenomics, immune profiling, metabolomics, and genomics.
+The project is establishing a major new birth cohort with detailed data and sample collection, including detailed environmental and biological profiling using cutting edge technologies such as metagenomics, immune profiling, metabolomics, and genomics.

-Through strong partnerships with the Raine Study and other existing cohorts, we will extend the knowledge frontier to explore the new and different challenges facing the generation of children today.
+Through strong partnerships with the Raine Study and other existing cohorts, we are extending the knowledge frontier to explore the new and different challenges facing the generation of children today.

-We will initiate a series of intervention studies aimed at improving a broad range of health outcomes by favourably modifying the early environment.
-An initial example is a clinical trial aimed at improving maternal gut health in pregnancy and lactation to improve early metabolic and immune health of the developing baby.
+We have initiated a series of intervention studies aimed at improving a broad range of health outcomes by favourably modifying the early environment, such as our clinical trial aimed at improving maternal gut health in pregnancy and lactation to improve early metabolic and immune health of the developing baby.

-Interventions to focus on all modifiable elements of the early life environment are part of the most logical, large-scale and effective long-term strategy, to improve all aspects of physical and psychological wellbeing, both in childhood and in later life.
+Interventions that focus on all modifiable elements of the early life environment are part of our logical, large-scale and effective long-term strategy, to improve all aspects of physical and psychological wellbeing - both in childhood and in later life.